iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 5 reviews"/>
 </p>

+> So simple - I'm surprised it took so long.
+Well done Scotland - the delay by the UK governments showed how shambooic and expensive their effort was.
+500k downloads tho out of 6 million, can we make it mandatory??<br> :date: __2021-03-16 10:29:37__

 > Love you Scotland<br> :date: __2021-03-14 11:55:20__

 > If it helps everyone to be safe and stay safe quickly, then of course it's not a problem 👌<br> :date: __2021-03-12 21:44:05__